Mathweuzz/Projeto-Final-TR2/README.md

 * The database is created automatically when the Flask application starts.
 * The `lora_codes` folder contains Arduino code for transmitter and receiver using LoRa modules, which can be used for wireless communication over longer distances.
-* The transmitter will enter in a sleep state every time it successfully sends measured data from the tank.
-The receiver will enter in a sleep state if it doesn't receive any new messages for 5 seconds, and will remain asleep for 1 hour.
-Upon waking up, it sends a _WAKE_ command that is received by all transmitters, which will send new data measured from its fuel tanks by id order, defined by the function _wakeUpDelay_.
+* In order to save energy, the transmitter will enter in a sleep state every time it successfully sends measured data from the tank.
+The receiver will enter in a sleep state if it doesn't receive any new data for 5 seconds - that means that all transmitters are asleep - and will remain asleep for 1 hour.
+Upon waking up, the receiver sends a _WAKE_ command that is received by all transmitters, which will wake up, wait some time based on their ids, send data and enter in the sleep state again.
+* Tank statistics: We assumed that the tanks are 100 cm deep and their levels are measured in cm, converted into a percentage and sent to the receiver, in the format "id | measure", in which "id" is the id of the tank, and "measure" is the tank level.

 This project provides a full framework for monitoring fuel levels in tanks.
 You can further extend it by adding features like: